unibo-spe/spe-slides/content/04-build-automation/_generator.md

 ```

 Uhmm...
-* it's still repetitive (can be furter factorized by bundling the kotest modules)
+* it's still repetitive (can be further factorized by bundling the kotest modules)
 * the function and version could be included in `buildSrc`
 * custom solutions can be nice, but:
     1. they can be hard to understand, as they are not standard